Manuel-3/anti-scam-bot/README.md

 # Anti Scam Bot

 Discord Bot that detects scam links and automatically mutes people that send them.
-This project uses an [external scam list API](https://phish.sinking.yachts/docs) and also has a ``?scamlist`` command to add additional domains locally.
+This project uses an external [Phishing Domain API](https://phish.sinking.yachts/docs) and also has a ``?scamlist`` command to add additional domains locally.

 Example command: ``?scamlist scamwebsite.com`` adds this site to the list (or removes it, if it's already in the list).
 This command is for moderators only.
 You can specify the moderator role(s) in the ``.env`` file.